 Edema or swelling occurs when a large amount of fluid accumulates in any part of the body.
 Body parts can also swell from injury or inflammation.
 This puffiness occurs in different areas of the body like skin, especially on the hands, arms, ankles, legs, and feet.
 However, it can also affect the muscles, bowels, lungs, eyes, and brain.
 Depending on the location and cause, swelling can be of various types viz peripheral edema, pedal edema etc.

-Symptoms of swelling depends on the amount of swelling and location of the swell.
+Symptoms of swelling depend on the amount of swelling and location of the swell.
 Small area inflammations, like that from a mosquito bite, do not have any specific symptoms.
 Otherwise a large allergic reaction like one from a bee sting will cause pain and limit arm movement.

 The duration of swelling depends on the underlying cause.
 Swelling caused by injury may last for 5 to 7 days.
 However, swelling resulting from an illness usually subsides with the medical condition.

 Swelling is a visible enlargement of the muscles, it usually occurs because of the build-up of the fluid in the infected region. swelling because of a feeling of discomfort and pain and limiting the motion of limbs.

 Swelling is caused by the leaking of blood vessel fluid into the surrounding tissue, this can happen on any part of the body.
 The cause of swelling is typically infection, pregnancy, medication, or an injury.

 Swelling is a condition that occurs when there is an inflammation or accumulation of fluid in the skin, tissue, or any other body part.
 Swelling is known as Edema as per the medical terms.
 Edema can be caused by medications, infections, or pregnancy.
 It can also result from an injury or an underlying medical condition such as liver cirrhosis, congestive heart failure, etc.